avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 (/net/cn-1/mnt/SCRATCH/bio326-21/GenomeAssembly/condaenvironments/checkM) [bio326-21-0@cn-16 MetagenomicMAGS]$ mkdir GoodQualityMAGs
 ```

 And then whe need to move all these five MAGs to that folder.
 We can do it manually, but we are a bioinformaticians, so let's use the computer to move this.
 For doing that we need to read the first colum (genome ID) and copy those genomes to the new folder GoodQualityMAGs.

-The best way to do this is by using a *while* loop, this loop needs to read (-r read) the first colum after awk and copy that column (we are naming a line) to the folder (GoodQualityMAGs). **So far our awk prints 3 colums but for the loop we only need the column 1 ($1) so we need to modify the awk first and then apply the loop.
+The best way to do this is by using a *while* loop:
+* This loop needs to read (-r read) the first colum after awk and copy that column (we are naming a line) to the folder (GoodQualityMAGs). **So far our awk prints 3 colums but for the loop we only need the column 1 ($1) so we need to modify the awk first and then apply the loop.
 Remember that the name of the file is the name in the column 1 plus extension .fa so we also need to indicate this in the loop:**

 ```bash